Skip to main content

 • Log on to our Career Service Website for requirements and information.

-• Provide employer with an enrollment schedule each term.
+• Provide the employer with an enrollment schedule each term.
 It is against Federal Regulations and Institutional policy for students to work during their regularly scheduled classes.

 The number of hours of work per week varies from job to job; however, the maximum hours students may work is 25 hours per week during fall and spring terms and 30 hours per week during the summer term.